Home

 How to read a factoring contract in 30 minutes

 You do not need to read like a lawyer.
-You need to find ten clauses and write down what each one says.
+You need to find fourteen clauses and write down what each one says.
 In order:

 1. Scope of assignment.
 Search for "all accounts" or "all receivables."
 Whole ledger or selective?